You can make a difference...

 aka: "The Texaco T.V.
 Star Theatre Theme Song",

-aka: "The Texaco Star Theme"]
+aka: "The Texaco Star Theme".

-Composers: Bernard ("Buddy") Arnold, and
+Composers: music by Bernard ("Buddy") Arnold (ASCAP), and

-Heywood ("Woody") Kling
+words by Heywood ("Woody") Kling (ASCAP)

 1978 Publishers: B. Arnold and H. Kling (ASCAP)